SecureSECO/SearchSECOController/readme.md

    - Run `b2.exe`
 - `Could NOT find CURL`
    - Install curlcpp (https://github.com/JosephP91/curlcpp).
-   - Register it in your path.
+   - Register it in your PATH environment variable.

 # Using
 After building the program, it can be called using the following syntax:
 `searchseco command mandatory_argument [-optional_flag flag_argument]`
 To see the full list of commands and their functionality see the official documentation.
 LINK HERE.

 # Dependencies